iifl-logo

 The year ahead

-EBITDA margin has touched 12.0% in FY 2023-24 as against 8.1% in FY 2022-23 reflecting our focus on better price realization, efficiency in sourcing and operations coupled with softened steel prices.
-Revenue mix was more beneficial with the increase of volumes in high margin businesses covering spare parts, defense and power solutions.
+EBITDA margin has touched 12.7% in FY 2024-25 as against 12.0% in FY 2023-24.
+This was possible because of our continued focus on price realization, efficiency in sourcing and operations supported by softer steel prices.
+Revenue mix was beneficial with higher growth in better margin businesses covering spare parts and international operations.

-Your Companys net debt at the end of FY 2023-24 is close to Zero thus giving the ability to invest in future growth.
+Your Company has cash surplus of 4,242 Crores at the end of FY 2024-25 giving the ability to invest in future growth.
 Market has also shown confidence in your Companys ability to grow in the future.
-Your Companys share price has crossed 200 per share which is ~50% appreciation from year opening levels (April 23).
+Your Companys share price touched an all-time high of 264.65 per share.
+In FY 2024-25, Your Companys share delivered a return of 19.3% against -0.6% of NIFTY Auto.

-We wish to remain cautiously optimistic for CV industry both in H1 and FY 2024-25.
-Your Companys product portfolio is very robust, and the future pipeline is strong.
+We wish to remain cautiously optimistic for CV industry in FY 2025- 26, with growth in all segments Passenger, Tippers, Tractor Trailers and ICVs.
+Your Companys product portfolio is very robust and the future pipeline is strong.
 Your Company would further strengthen its mainstays of reliability and fuel economy.
-Your Company is confident of increasing its market share in both the trucks and bus segment in MHCV.
+Your Company has launched initiatives targeting customer experience and transforming service operations and they have started to yield results with improved customer, dealer and sales satisfaction indices.
+Leveraging on these, your Company is confident of increasing its market share in both trucks and bus segment in MHCV.
 Its medium-term goal of achieving 35% market share remains intact.

 Your Companys market share in exports has improved significantly in the last couple of years.
 Many of the markets around the world, especially SAARC and some parts of Africa, have been subdued due to local and global economic conditions.
-Your Company was the only player in FY 2023-24 to have grown its exports volumes.
-This reflects the fact that its strategy for local market presence, focused product development for international markets and strong distribution relationships in key markets are working well.
+Your Company delivered exports volume growth of 29% in FY 2024-25 with volume gains in all the geographies of presence.
+This reflects that its strategy for local market presence, focused product development for international markets and strong distribution relationships in key markets are working well.
+Your Company has identified ASEAN geography as the next engine of exports volume growth and commenced working on the same during FY 2024-25.

-Spare parts, power solutions and defence revenues have grown considerably in the current financial year and have significantly contributed to the bottom line of your company.
+Spare parts and power solutions revenues have grown considerably in the current financial year and have significantly contributed to the bottom line of your Company.
 These businesses are expected to continue to do well.
+Defence order pipeline remains strong for FY 2025-26.

 Your Companys focus on profitability remains.
 Your Company is not going to resort to discounting to improve market share.
-Your company is confident that its product superiority and expanding reach will enable it to achieve 35% market share while beefing up its margin at the same time.
-Your Company has recently launched its first ever Boss electric ICV truck and is in advanced stage of launching a fully electric 55T-tractor trailer.
-Customer pilots are going on with reliance on H2 ICE trucks and your Company is ready to deliver to NTPC its first set of Fuel Cell Buses.
-Your Companys first LNG trucks were delivered earlier to MGL and are delivering robust performance.
-Your Company now has a complete portfolio of alternate fuel vehicles on the market.
+Your Company is confident that its product superiority and expanding reach will enable it to achieve 35% market share while expanding its margin at the same time.

 H. HUMAN RESOURCES